zachrobertson/zachrobertson-tech/README.md

 >>> This is the standard layout component, it gives the style and extra functionality to all the pages other than the index page.
 >> #### profile.js
 >>> A react component for the picture on the index page.
+> ### Images
+>> This is just a directory to hold all the image files we might need.
+> ### Markdown-pages
+>> Markdown files are used to automatically create blog posts, if we add a markdown file in this directory it will automatically create a blog post when we rebuild the site.
+> ### Pages
+>> This is the main file in our `src/` directory.
+If you are familiar with Gatsby you will be aware that for each file in our pages directory a page will be created at `yourcustomurl.xyz/page` where `page` is replaced by the name of the JS file (index is the home page, and sub-directory JS files do not create pages)
 </div>